 I love omitted, misdescribed, or illegible NYC parking ticket required elements

-How great does it feel to find a NYC parking ticket is defective because of an omitted, misdescribed, or illegible required element?
-It falls somewhere in between winning the lottery and finding your car keys after searching for 30 minutes.
+How great does it feel to find a defective NYC parking ticket because of an omitted, misdescribed, or illegible required element?
+It falls somewhere between winning the lottery and finding your car keys after searching for 30 minutes.

 Here is a diagram I prepared showing the required elements, and where they live on a real, live NYC parking ticket.

 [Larry’s note: A warrior or cop must sign (or place her mark) above the signature line of an NYC parking ticket…Thanks for the reminder, Robert!).

 The “place of occurrence” is Larry’s favorite required elements

 One of my favorite NYC parking ticket required elements is, “Place of occurrence.”
 Why?
 Because you can oftentimes find parking ticket gold.